themamboman/githubsearch/README.md

 ## What this Project demonstrates

 - The ability to produce a ReactJS front-end application that meets the requirements of the task
-- Use of ReactJS Hooks
+- The ability to make asynchronous queries to a RESTful API on a remote server
+- The understanding of debouncing user input before querying a server's API to avoid exceeding rate limits
+- The ability to parse returned data for relevant information
 - The ability to make a single-page app that changes display based on the state of variables
 - The ability to use the Material-UI framework to speed development
-- Understanding of debouncing user input before querying a server's API to avoid exceeding rate limits
-- The ability to code a custom hook
 - The ability to build a UI that is navigable by keyboard input as well as mouse
-- The ability to parse returned data for relevant information
+- Use of ReactJS Hooks

+---
+## Original Task description

+This is original Task description sent to me for this project:

+### Goal
+-   We would like to have an opportunity to learn about your skills.
+    This is an open ended project where you should put as much effort as you consider right to show what you think is important.

+### Delivery of Code
+- Please share a Github repo with your code.

+### Task
+- Using Github’s API (https://developer.github.com/), build an application with an autocomplete input box for searching issues for React’s repo (https://github.com/facebook/react/issues).
+Input and results should be able to navigate via keyboard shortcuts.
+Each result should have but not limited to, the issue’s title and labels.
+---
 ## Setting up and running the demo

 Clone the repo to a directory.
 In that directory, run `npm install` to set up the node modules needed.
 This will take